Accessibility in Website Design Explained

 - At least 10% of the population in most countries has disabilities; visual, auditory, physical, speech, cognitive, and neurological disabilities can all affect access to the Web.

-- Average age of population in many countries is increasing; aging sometimes results in combinations of accessibility issues; vision & hearing changes, changes in dexterity & memory.
+- Average age of population in many countries is increasing; ageing sometimes results in combinations of accessibility issues; vision & hearing changes, changes in dexterity & memory.

 - Many elderly and disabled people rely increasingly on the internet to obtain their goods and services.

-Few organizations can afford to deliberately miss this market sector.
+Few organisations can afford to deliberately miss this market sector.
 On top of this, accessible web design contributes to advantages for able-bodies users too.
 Accessible websites:

-- Allow access to users of mobile phones, small display scress, Web-TV and web-kiosks and other new web=enabled devices.
+- Allow access to users of mobile phones, small display screens, Web-TV and web-kiosks and other new web=enabled devices.